 - Forgiveness of sins and restored fellowship.

-The new covenant TAKES AWAY you guilt and condemnation.
+The new covenant TAKES AWAY your guilt and condemnation.

 [Hebrews 10:1-2] The law is only a shadow of the good things that are coming—not the realities themselves.
 For this reason it can never, by the same sacrifices repeated endlessly year after year, make perfect those who draw near to worship.
 2 Otherwise, would they not have stopped being offered?
 For the worshipers would have been cleansed once for all, and would no longer have felt guilty for their sins.

-The verse completely fly in the face of anyone teaching a believer that he / she is still under the law.
+The verse completely flies in the face of anyone teaching a believer that he/she is still under the law.

 Gal 3:13 Christ redeemed us from the curse of the law by becoming a curse for us, for it is written: “Cursed is everyone who is hung on a pole.